 Man of God Amazes Fans With Stacks of Cash After Church Service, “Business Is Booming”

-• A viral video showcases an African man of God counting vast amounts of cash post-service
+• A viral video showed an African man of God flaunting stacks of cash from a church service, sparking widespread discussion and reactions online

 Source: UGC

-The video captures the religious leader and his family meticulously counting stacks of money, reportedly in Ugandan shillings.
+The video captures the religious leader and his family meticulously packing stacks of money, reportedly in Ugandan shillings.

 A large white sack overflowed with notes, while a mini bucket also held a significant portion of the heap that could not fit into the containers.